David Smith (Florida politician): Military career

-Personal
+Personal life

-Smith has worked in the private sector of Central Florida's Simulation & Training industry for the last seven years.
-He currently owns a business consulting company.
+Smith worked in the private sector of Central Florida's Simulation & Training industry from 2010 to 2018.

-David presently lives in Winter Springs and is very active in community affairs.
+David lives in Winter Springs and is active in community affairs.
 He is a Paul Harris fellow at the Winter Springs Rotary Club, a member of the Seminole County Regional Chamber of Commerce, VFW Post 5405 and multiple other Veterans organizations and local non-profit groups.
 He is a member of Leadership Orlando class #78 and Leadership Seminole class #26.
 David is a member of CrossLife Church in Oviedo.